movewp3/microservice-security-autoconfiguration/README.md

 To enable OAuth2/OpenID-Connect-based protection for your resource server, make sure to set the property `spring.security.oauth2.resourceserver.jwt.jwk-set-uri`.
 We recommend that you test proper authentication handling from within your unit tests.
 For an example, refer to `WebSecurityConfigTest`.

 The `/actuator/*` endpoints are currently exempt from authentication.
+You can whitelist other endpoints through whitelist property, i.e.:
+`io.dwpbank.movewp3.microservice.security.whitelist=/actuator/**,/bar/**`
 This will most likely change in the future.

 ### Client